backstage/backstage/bs.md

 export const examplePlugin = createBackendPlugin({
   id: 'com.my-company.example',
   register(env) {
-    // implements the GreetService
+    // implements the GreetingsExtensionPoint
-    const greetApi = new GreetApiImpl();
+    const greetingsExtensions = new GreetingsExtensions();

-    env.registerExtensionPoint(greetingsExtensionPoint, greetApi);
+    env.registerExtensionPoint(greetingsExtensionPoint, greetingsExtensions);

     env.registerInit({
       async init() {
-        // The greetApi instance is in scope as it's created above.
+        // The greetingsExtensions instance is in scope as it's created above.
         // Note how this uses the private .greet() method which is
-        // not exposed in the public API. greetApi.greet();
+        // not exposed in the public API. greetingsExtensions.greet();
       },
     });
 });